astronomer/docs/software/install-airgapped.md

 </TabItem>

 <TabItem value="other">
-The following prerequisites apply to customers running Astronomer Software on Kubernetes.
+The following prerequisites apply when running Astronomer Software on Kubernetes.

 - A Kubernetes cluster.
 For versioning considerations, see [Version Compatibility Reference](version-compatibility-reference.md).
 - A PostgreSQL instance accessible from your Kubernetes cluster.
 For versioning considerations, see [Version Compatibility Reference](version-compatibility-reference.md).